Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 No more deliveries of LPG, Oil or Coal.

-Parts tend to last longer and with longer warranties.
+Parts tend to last longer and come with longer warranties.

-What are the disadvantages of have an Air Source Heat Pump installed?
+What are the disadvantages of having an Air Source Heat Pump installed?

 Needs Space – It is about the same size as an average Air Conditioning Unit and will need a good flow of air around it.
 This could be an issue if you have a very small garden.
 It will also need internal space of about 80cm x 80cm ( just under 3 feet by 3 feet) for the Hot Water Cylinder.